 ODI 12c consists of integration with data targets and sources with several performance enhancements, migration utility, and lifecycle management capabilities.

-The ODI platform integrates with the Fusion Middleware platform and converts as a single component.
+The ODI platform integrates with the Fusion Middleware platform and converts it into a single component.
 It provides run-time components as Java EE applications and is enhanced to leverage the Oracle WebLogic Application Server's capabilities.

 ODI components include features for Enterprise-Scale Deployments, hardened security, scalability, and high availability.